gonner22/electrum-telestai/contrib/osx/README_macos.md

-# Running Electrum-HMS from source on macOS (development version)
+# Running Electrum-TLS from source on macOS (development version)

 ## Prerequisites